-Space-filling curves or related ordering techniques [SHT95] have been used to partition data and computation among processors in parallel computer systems.
-They have been applied in problems domains that include n-body problems [WaS93, SHT95], graph partitioning [OGR95], and adaptive mesh refinement [PaB96].
+Space-filling curves or related ordering techniques [19] have been used to partition data and computation among processors in parallel computer systems.
+They have been applied in problem domains that include n-body problems [20, 19], graph partitioning [21], and adaptive mesh refinement [22].
 Ordering data elements by their position along a space-filling curve and assigning each processor a contiguous range of elements of equal (possibly weighted) size is a fast partitioning technique that tends to preserve physical locality in the problem domain.
 Namely, data elements close together in physical space tend to be in the same partition.
-Ou et al. [OGR95] present results that show that other methods such as recursive spectral bisection and reordering based on eigenvectors can produce partitionings with better locality according to some metrics; however, the differences among the methods (in terms of the locality of partitionings produced) diminished when these methods were applied to larger problem sizes.
-Also, they found that using space-filling curves was orders of magnitude faster than the other methods they studied.
+Ou et al. [21] present results that show that other methods, such as recursive spectral bisection and reordering based on eigenvectors, can produce partitionings with better locality according to some metrics;